um-grex/grex-docs/content/english/storage/data-sizes-and-quota.md

 {{< /alert >}}

 It is inconvenient to go by using numerical values of the Project-GID in the paths, so there are symbolic links present in each user's _/home/$USER/projects_ directory that point to his _/project_ directories.
-A user can belong to more than one research groups and thus can have more than one project links.
+A user can belong to more than one research group and thus can have more than one project link.
 Also, on the filesystem there is a system of symbolic links in the form of _/project/Faculty/def-PIname/_ .

 {{< highlight bash >}}
 [someuser@bison ~]$ lfs quota -h -p 123456 /project/123456